-First we will consider a five dimensional one-form potential $A(x^i)$ appears as the new field replacing $RB^{(o)}_{i5}$ in large R limit and we separately define the zero modes' part when reducing to multiple D4-branes.
-Let our notation as $\m,\n,\lambda...= 0,1,2,3,4,5$ and $ i,j,k..=0,1,2,3,4$ and we also use the non-local operator which only consistently acts on the KK-modes that dominate contributions in 6D (In the following, we will ignore the index of (KK) notation).
-We define the covariant non-Abelian gauge transformation law of 2-form potential in 6D as: \bea \delta B_{\m\n}=[D_\m,\Lam_\n]-[D_\n,\Lam_\m]+[B_{\m\n},\lambda]-[F_{\m\n},(a \cdot \del)^{-1}a^\rho \Lam_\rho] \eea Where $a^\mu (x)$ is the U(1) auxiliary spacetime-dependent field that is used to covariantize this non-abelian 2-form theory (Note that a(x) is not b(x).
-The field b(x) is used to covariantize a self-dual theory).
-Here the covariant derivative is defined in terms of the one-form potential: $D_\m=\del_\m+A_\m$.
-It is interesting to understand more about the physical meaning of this one-form potential such as what happens when it comes to the compactification so that the role of A is mapped to the zero modes $B^{(0)}_{i5}$.
-Notice that if A field is determined by other fields, it will directly contradict the recent result that the theory is trivial when one only uses (2,0) tensor multiplets \cite{yu}, thus one needs to consider this A-field as the new field in the interacting 6D theory.
-We conjecture that these new degrees of freedom should relate to the condensation of tensionless strings in M5-branes.
-We will discuss this A-field more later and in particular we will see this A-field is indeed the five-dimensional field hence it will not influence the degrees of freedom in six-dimensions. \\
+First of all, we need to consider that a five dimensional one-form potential $A(x^i)$ appears as the new field replacing $RB^{(o)}_{i5}$ in large R limit as mentioned earlier.
+We again separately define the zero modes when reducing to multiple D4-branes.
+Let $\m,\n,\lambda...= 0,1,2,3,4,5$ and $ i,j,k..=0,1,2,3,4$ and we again use the non-local operator which only consistently acts on the KK-modes that dominate contributions in 6D (In the following, we will ignore the index of (KK) notation).
+We now define a covariant non-Abelian gauge transformation of 2-form potentials in 6D \bea \delta B_{\m\n}=[D_\m,\Lam_\n]-[D_\n,\Lam_\m]+[B_{\m\n},\lambda]-[F_{\m\n},(a \cdot \del)^{-1}a^\rho \Lam_\rho] \ , \eea where $a^\mu (x)$ is the U(1) auxiliary spacetime-dependent field that is used to covariantize the gauge algebra.
+(Notice that $a(x)$ is not $b(x)$.
+The field $b(x)$ was used to covariantize the non-Abelian self-dual theory.)
+Here the covariant derivative is defined in terms of the one-form potential \bea D_\m=\del_\m+A_\m\ . \eea We then need to search for a new gauge symmetry that allows us to gauge $A_5$ away in order to be consistent with our non-covariant gauge algebra.
+It could be also interesting to understand more about the physical meaning of this 1-form potential such as what happens when it comes to the compactification so that the role of A is mapped to the zero modes, $B^{(0)}_{i5}$.
+We notice that if A field is determined by other fields it will contradict a recent result that the 6D theory is trivial when one only uses (2,0) tensor multiplets \cite{yu}.
+Thus, it seems one needs to consider this A-field as a new field in the interacting 6D theory.
+We conjecture that these new degrees of freedom should relate to the condensation of tensionless strings living in M5-branes.
+We will discuss this A-field more later and in particular we see hints that this A-field is a five-dimensional field hence it does not influence degrees of freedom in the six-dimensional spacetime. \\